anon-123456789/hl2dm-docker/README.md

-# GMod-Docker
+# hl2dm-docker

-### Forked from https://github.com/randomman552/GMod-Docker for my own use.
+### Forked from https://github.com/anon-123456789/gmod-docker, which was forked from https://github.com/randomman552/GMod-Docker for my own use.
 > [!IMPORTANT]
 > This server runs as root by default because I use Docker in rootless mode.
 If you are using the default rootful mode, this may pose a security risk to your system.

-GMod (64-bit) dedicated server in a Docker container.\
+Half-Life 2: Deathmatch dedicated server in a Docker container.\
-Includes Counter-Strike: Source content and auto updates on restart
+Includes auto updates on restart

 This is a rootless container, by default it runs as user `1000:1000` but this can be changed using the docker `user` option